Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Licensing Sub Committee is scheduled to consider two applications for premises licences.
-One application is for a variation to an existing licence at KFC in Tottenham, and the other is for a new licence at a Nisa store on the Broadwater Farm Estate.
+The Licensing Sub Committee was scheduled to consider two applications for premises licences.
+One application was for a variation to extend the operating hours of a KFC restaurant, and the other was for a new premises licence for a Nisa convenience store.

-The committee will also consider an application for a new premises licence for Nisa at the Moselle Retail Unit, Broadwater Farm, Tottenham, London, N17 6HE.
-The application, submitted by LA FOODS UK LTD, seeks permission to sell alcohol for consumption off the premises between 07:00 and 23:00 Monday to Sunday.
-The premises would also be open to the public during these hours.
+The committee was also scheduled to consider an application for a new premises licence for Nisa at the Moselle Retail Unit, Broadwater Farm, Tottenham, London, N17 6HE.
+The application sought permission for the sale of alcohol for consumption off the premises between 07:00 and 23:00, Monday to Sunday, with the premises also open to the public during these hours.

 Attendees